awsdocs/aws-greengrass-developer-guide/doc_source/gg-sec.md

 An X\.509 certificate used to authenticate an AWS IoT Greengrass core\.

 C \- Device certificate
-An X\.509 certificate used to authenticate an AWS IoT device\.
+An X\.509 certificate used to authenticate an AWS IoT Greengrass device\.

 D \- Group role
 A customer\-created IAM role assumed by AWS IoT Greengrass when calling AWS services from a Lambda function or connector on an AWS IoT Greengrass core\.